PatrickMcGrath29/thegoodland/content/posts/2025-09-30-only-a-branch.md

 createdDate: 2025-09-30
 slug: only-a-branch
 ---
+> I am the vine, ye are the branches...\
+> —John 15:5

 Tis only a little branch,\
 A thing so helpless and weak,\
 But that little branch hath a message true\